LloydApter/Project-3-Arcade-Game/README.md

 ### Setup

-- As mentioned above, there is no special setup required as the game us built without libraries using vanilla JavaScript
+- As mentioned above, there is no special setup required as the game us built without libraries using vanilla JavaScript.
+The ticker CSS I found as a tutorial on Code Boxx, here is the link to check it out <a href=https://code-boxx.com/html-css-news-ticker-horizontal-vertical/>Code Boxx</a>, so full credit and thanks to Code Boxx for the CSS ticker code.
 ---